-Black Darter Tetra (Poecilocharax weitzmani) Fish Species Profile
+Black Darter Tetra (Poecilocharax weitzmani) Species Profile & Care Guide

 The Black Darter Tetra is a peaceful and shy fish.
 Unlike the majority of Tetras, these do not form into large shoals.
 Males are aggressive and territorial towards each other.
 Although it is achievable to keep a pair in an aquarium, it is better to keep them in a small group of one or two males with several females to reduce bullying.

 The Black Darter Tetra is challenging to maintain and is best kept in a single species biotope tank.
 It should contain a soft, sandy substrate, some branches and driftwood roots to provide cover, some dried leaf litter to maintain the pH and floating plants for shade.

 The Black Darter Tetra is a small elongated, slender-bodied fish that has the disposition of a Dwarf Cichlid and resembles a killifish.
 This fish has a pale orangy-brown body colour, with a strong black lateral band with neon blue holes that run from the gills to the caudal fin.

 |Lifespan||3 - 5 years|

 |Temperature||75 - 82 ℉ (23.9 - 27.8 ℃)|

 |PH||3.5 - 6.5|